coderefinery/coderefinery.org/content/blog/2024-08-01-bring-your-own-classroom.md

 **Scaling with Community Support: Bring your own classroom**

-An innovative aspect of CodeRefinery's approach to online workshops is the collaboration wit local partners to scale the workshop experience while maintaining a sense of community.
-Local partners organize viewing rooms, either online or in-person, where learners can gather to watch the live stream, discuss the material, and collaborate on exercises.
+An innovative aspect of CodeRefinery's approach to online workshops is the collaboration with local partners to scale the workshop experience while maintaining a sense of community.
+Local partners organize viewing rooms, either online or in-person, where **learners can gather to watch the live stream, discuss the material, and collaborate on exercises**.
 A local team leader facilitates discussions and provides learners with support and encouragement.

 This setup not only scales the workshops to accommodate a larger number of learners but also preserves the interactive and community-centric atmosphere of smaller workshops.
 It encourages learners to learn from each other, share their experiences, and apply the skills they are